What Is the Opioid Epidemic?

 Depending on the severity of the addiction, as well as the length of time a person has been addicted, detox can be a shock.
 However, the medical staff at facilities such as Green Mountain Treatment Center and New Freedom Academy are trained to help patients through this important process.
 With their help, you can be confident that you will not be alone when you need the most assistance.

 For some patients, entering a private rehabilitation program makes the most sense.
 Sometimes, the only way to overcome an addiction is to be away from the environment that caused it in the first place.
 Other times having the help of trained staff is important.

 Private centers also offer a host of amenities and education programs to their patients.
 The amenities are wonderful for reducing stress, which makes rehabilitation more bearable.
 This is also a patient’s opportunity to enjoy nutritious meals and exercise.
 The education programs are where patients re-learn how to live in a sober manner.
 They are also a place where vital life skills are taught.

-A facility such as Green Mountain Treatment Center, for example, is situated in Effingham, NH.
+For example, a facility such as Green Mountain Treatment Center is situated in Effingham, NH.
 It is located in the mountains on a spacious property that is surrounded by nature.
 This center offers:

 • Individualized treatment plans